HL7/FHIRPath/spec/fluentpath.md

 will return `1`, since this is implicitly a collection with one constant number `9`.

+### Null and empty
-> Note: There is no concept of `null` in FluentPath.
-This means that when, in an underlying instance a member is null, there will simply be no corresponding node for that member in the tree.
-This means that for example `Patient.children()` will contain only non-null members and `Patient.name` will return an empty collection if there are no name elements in the instance.
+There is no concept of `null` in FluentPath.
+This means that when, in an underlying datamodel a member is null or missing, there will simply be no corresponding node for that member in the tree, e.g. `Patient.name` will return an empty collection (not null) if there are no name elements in the instance.

+In expressions, the empty collection is represented as `{}`.

 ### 4.1 Boolean evaluation of collections
 Collections can be evaluated as booleans in logical tests in criteria.
 When a collection is implicitly converted to a boolean then: